Useful Links 1

 Library and Archives Canada.
 Canadian Genealogy Centre, Information Management, Learning Centre, Multicultural Resources and Services, Aboriginal Resources and Services, Preservation, Portrait Gallery of Canada, Dictionary of Canadian Biography Online, Virtual Vault: The "Four Indian Kings", Vimy Ridge: First World War databases and virtual exhibitiions, and more.

 National Indigenous Peoples Day (Previously called National Aboriginal Day) from Indians and Northern Affairs Canada.
-June 21st kick starts the 11 days of Celebrate Canada! which includes National Aboriginal Day (June 21), Canada Day from Wikipedia, the free encyclopedia.
+June 21st kick starts the 11 days of Celebrate Canada! which includes National Indigenous Peoples Day (June 21), Canada Day from Wikipedia, the free encyclopedia.

 On This Day in Canadian History.
 Find out what happened on your birthday, or any other day of the year - Today's Canadian Headline.

 Parliament of Canada.
 Here you can find your Member of Parliament (M.P.) using your postal code.
 See also Senators in Alphabetical Order, House of Commons - Members of Parliament, The Canadian Ministry (Cabinet).

 P olitical Parties.
-Registered Political Parties and Leaders (scroll down page to view).
+Registered Political Parties and Leaders.

 Royal Canadian Mounted Police (RCMP).
 The Royal Canadian Mounted Police is the Canadian national police service and an agency of the Ministry of Public Safety and Emergency Preparedness Canada.
 The RCMP is unique in the world.
 It is a national, federal, provincial and municipal policing body that provides federal policing service to all Canadians.
 Contents include: Wanted by the RCMP, Cold Case Files, News Releases, Criminal Record Checks.